Why Is My French Press Coffee Weak

 If you take a look around the Internet, you’ll often see advice given to grind your coffee very coarse, with some pictures look more like shards than grounds.

 The reason for very coarsely ground coffee producing weak coffee is simple to explain.
 If you were to boil a large potato chopped into 100 pieces, it would cook in a matter of minutes.
-However, if you boiled that same potato divided into only four pieces for the same amount of time, it would be undercooked and inedible.

 This is why grind size plays a huge role in determining the strength of your coffee.
 For those that grind their own coffee, keep grinding slightly finer until the coffee has a good body and isn’t watery.